Service offerings

 Commonly asked questions

-In a combined cycle plant, how does frequent cycling impact the steam turbine and what is the role in outage planning?
+How does frequent cycling impact steam turbines in combined cycle plants, and what is the role of outage planning?

-What options or upgrades are available to extend the life of your steam turbine?
+What options and upgrades are available to extend the life of a steam turbine?

-Steam turbines generally have a working life of 30+ years.
-When your steam turbine components will reach end of life depends on its operational history.
-Upgrade options like advanced steam path replacements and enhanced shells and casings can extend the turbine's life beyond 30 years.
-Explore upgrade possibilities for sustained performance.
+Steam turbines typically have a 30+ year lifespan, depending on operational history.
+Consider advanced upgrades such as steam path replacements and enhanced shells and casings to extend the turbine's operational life beyond the standard 30-year mark.

-What are common and uncommon findings in combined cycle steam turbines?
+What are the common and uncommon findings in combined cycle steam turbines?

-What emergency spare parts are essential for steam turbines, and what inventory does GE Vernova keep in stock?
+What essential emergency spare parts are needed for steam turbines, and what inventory does GE Vernova maintain?

-Essential emergency spare parts for steam turbines include critical components like bolting hardware and valve internals.
-While GE Vernova maintains a stock of common components such as front and last stage blades, inventory availability may vary.
-Planning for known issues and specific plant requirements ensures effective outage management by having the right spare parts on hand when needed.
+Critical emergency spare parts include bolting hardware and valve internals.
+GE Vernova stocks common components such as front and last stage blades, though inventory availability may vary.
+It’s ideal to plan for known issues and specific plant requirements to help ensure that the right spare parts are available.

 What is the recommended approach for repairing steam joint leaks at the HP and IP sections of the steam turbine?